-Working with MACC helped out team to realize the need of those in our very country and gain a renewed sense of what a Christ-centered life and community looks like.
+Working with MACC helped our team to realize the need of those in our own country and gain a renewed sense of what a Christ-centered life and community looks like.
 We caught a glimpse of some of God's redeeming work in a broken city.
 Our experiences shaped our views of the Christian life in new ways.
 We served and were served and we pray that God will continue to use and bless the relationship between Gordon and MACC.
 As we plan for another trip we pray that it will be to the glory of God and that He will continue his work in our midst as well as in this city in need of Him.

-Click Here to Apply (login required)
+Click Here to Apply Online (requires student sign-in)

 The team saw houses like this, burnt to the ground, everywhere.
 Firebombs are an everyday occurrence in Detroit.